-- Qmso Older landslide deposits (Pleistocene?)
-Poorly sorted colluvium and brecciated bedrock; characterized by subdued eroded scarps with benches and steps in the topography reminiscent of eroded slide blocks or back-rotated surfaces; much of the hummocky surface and identifiable features have been removed by erosion or filled by deposition; mapped south of Heughs Canyon in the Big Cottonwood Formation; potential evidence indicating an older age for these landslides are: (1) a remnant toe thrust is incised at the Bonneville shoreline, indicating landslide movement occurred before the highstand of Lake Bonneville; and (2) in Heughs Canyon the northern margin of the landslide is incised by a stream exposing what appears to be in-place bedrock on the south side of the canyon; landslides with subdued morphology (suggesting that they are older, weathered, and have not moved recently) may continue to have slow creep, and may not be old, but even so may be capable of renewed movement if stability thresholds are exceeded (Ashland, 2003); these older landslides contain an internal younger landslide (Qms) and 1980s historical landslide (Qmsh); age and stability determinations require detailed geotechnical investigations; thickness unknown. - Qml?
-Lateral spread deposits (Holocene to upper Pleistocene) Poorly sorted clay- to boulder-sized material in blocks of displaced sediment, displaced slumps, and grabens, with grain size varying with the nature of source material; characterized by displaced sediments in rotated blocks, chaotic bedding, small to no net offset in grabens, hummocky topography, and main and internal scarps; lateral spreads are a type of liquefaction-induced landslide triggered by strong earthquake ground motion; one deposit mapped along Little Cottonwood Creek in the southwest part of the quadrangle where consultant geotechnical investigations identified highly deformed bedding, small offset faults, and liquefaction dikes; slight hummocky graben topography visible on the aerial photography (USDA, 1937), but all surficial evidence has been removed by development; more lateral spread deposits are likely, but urbanization has concealed evidence of the deposits; age and stability determinations require detailed geotechnical investigations; thickness highly variable. - Qmt Talus deposits (historical to middle Pleistocene?)
-Very poorly sorted, angular pebble-to cobble- and boulder-size rocks, with pebble-size to finer grained matrix; deposited principally by rockfall on and/or at the base of steep slopes; mapped above and below the Bonneville shoreline, in previously glaciated areas in Neffs Canyon, in Mill Creek Canyon, and on other steep slopes in the Wasatch Range; other small and thin talus deposits are not mapped due to map-scale limitations; includes unvegetated potentially active rockfall to partially vegetated stabilized slopes; 0 to 50 feet (0-15 m) thick.
+- Older landslide deposits (Pleistocene?)
+Poorly Qmso sorted colluvium and brecciated bedrock; characterized by subdued eroded scarps with benches and steps in the topography reminiscent of eroded slide blocks or back-rotated surfaces; much of the hummocky surface and identifiable features have been removed by erosion or filled by deposition; mapped south of Heughs Canyon in the Big Cottonwood Formation; potential evidence indicating an older age for these landslides are: (1) a remnant toe thrust is incised at the Bonneville shoreline, indicating landslide movement occurred before the highstand of Lake Bonneville; and (2) in Heughs Canyon the northern margin of the landslide is incised by a stream exposing what appears to be in-place bedrock on the south side of the canyon; landslides with subdued morphology (suggesting that they are older, weathered, and have not moved recently) may continue to have slow creep or are capable of renewed movement if stability thresholds are exceeded (Ashland, 2003); these older landslides contain an internal younger landslide (Qms) and a 1980s historical landslide (Qmsh); age and stability determinations require detailed geotechnical investigations; thickness unknown. - Lateral spread deposits?
+(Holocene to upper Pleis-Qml? tocene) - Poorly sorted clay- to boulder-sized material in blocks of displaced sediment, displaced slumps, and grabens, with grain size varying with the nature of source material; characterized by displaced sediments in rotated blocks, chaotic bedding, small to no net offset in grabens, hummocky topography, and main and internal scarps; lateral spreads are a type of liquefaction-induced landslide triggered by strong earthquake ground motion; one deposit mapped along Little Cottonwood Creek in the southwest part of the quadrangle where consultant geotechnical investigations (unpublished file data, UGS Report of Excavation Inspection 85-04 by H. Gill, dated 1/18/1985) identified highly deformed bedding, small-offset faults, and liquefaction dikes; slight hummocky graben topography visible on old aerial photographs (USDA, 1937), but all surficial evidence has been removed by development; more lateral spread deposits are likely, but urbanization has concealed evidence of the deposits; age and stability determinations require detailed geotechnical investigations; thickness highly variable.

-Mixed-environment deposits
+Qmt Talus deposits (historical to middle Pleistocene?) - Very poorly sorted, angular pebble-to cobble- and boulder-size rocks, with pebble-size to finer grained matrix; deposited principally by rockfall on and/or at the base of steep slopes; mapped above and below the Bonneville shoreline, in previously glaciated areas in Neffs Canyon, in Mill Creek Canyon, and on other steep slopes in the Wasatch Range; other small and thin talus deposits are not mapped due to map-scale limitations; includes unvegetated potentially active rockfall to partially vegetated stabilized slopes; 0 to 50 feet (0-15 m) thick.

+Mixed-Environment Deposits